mishudark/django-chuck/doc/getting_started/modules.rst

 (we use stage for testing and live for production environment), play in database updates, update static files and reload the webserver.

-Have a look at ``fabfile/__init__.py`` and at least change the user- and hostname for the ssh connection, but surely we also couldnt guess your remote directory structure so adjust them as well.
+Have a look at ``fabfile/__init__.py`` and at least change the user- and hostname for the ssh connection, but surely we also couldn't guess your remote directory structure so adjust them as well.
 Afterwards deployment is as easy as hitting a button.
 For example this will update your production environment:

 .. code-block:: bash